-Scores on the 2005 FCAT Writing Test indicate that 95% percent of students in grade four scored at or above a rubric score of 3.5.
-These results indicate that the writing objectives/strategies used were successful.
-Continued use of these strategies is recommended to move additional students from a 3.0 to 3.5 writing score.
+Scores on the 2006 FCAT Writing Test indicate that 81 percent of students in grade four scored at or above a combined rubric score of 3.5.
+Continued use of expository writing strategies are recommended with 91 percent of the tested students scoring at 3.5 or above.
+Additional instructional strategies/programs should be incorporated to address the decline of narrative writing scores from 88 percent scoring at 3.5 in 2005 to 68 percent scoring at 3.5 and above in 2006.